SintraWorks/Fraction/README.md

 # Fraction
 Fraction is a value type that represents the quotient of two numbers (like `1/3`), without loss of precision, and with support for basic arithmetic operations.

-The Fraction type supports addition, subtraction, multiplication and division, both through dedicated functions, and through overloading the corresponding operators.
+The Fraction type supports **addition**, **subtraction**, **multiplication** and **division**, both through dedicated functions, and through overloading the corresponding operators.
+It also conforms to the **Comparable** protocol to allow comparing fractions and testing them for equality.

-    E.g. you can add two fractions in any of the following ways:
+    Per example, you can add two fractions in any of the following ways:

         var f1 = Fraction(numerator: 1, denominator: 2)
         let f2= Fraction(numerator: 3, denominator: 4)